umangparmar8487/Mobile-Souk/README.md

 #Online Ordering System - E-commerce Project
 Overview:
 This is an Android Kotlin based e-commerce project that allows users to browse through different products, add them to the cart, and place an order online.
-The application uses Firebase as the backend database to store product information and user details.
+The application uses API as the backend database to store product information and user details.

 #Features:
 User registration and login with mail address